christabelle/fabric-data-analytical-engineering-demos/demos/Get started with Real-Time Intelligence in Microsoft Fabric.md

     // Filter the Thunderstorm Wind events

     Weather
-    | project StartTime, EndTime, EventType, EventNarrative, DamageProperty
+    | project StartTime, EndTime, EventType, State, EventNarrative, DamageProperty
     | where EventType == "Thunderstorm Wind"
     ```

     ![Third Query](../images/kql-third-query.png)

-8. And finally, don't forget to check out the grouping predicate!
+8. And don't forget to check out the grouping predicate!
 It looks quite different from its SQL equivalent.

     ```kql
     // Group by EventType and Aggregate different metrics